- When to Introduce Carrot in your Baby’s Diet?

 How to Make

 - Wash the carrots properly and chop them down to small pieces.

-- Use the juice extractor to remove the juice from the carrots and collect it in a container.
+- Use a juice extractor to remove the juice from the carrots and collect it in a container.

 - If the juice is thick, you can add more water to make it thin.